 The County Board of Supervisors will ultimately review and consider for approval the final Master Plan document.
 The FAA, state and federal resource agencies, and state aviation officials will also evaluate the document from a technical standpoint.
 The ALP will be reviewed by the FAA for approval, and once specific improvements are identified for federal funding and proposed, environmental review shall commence under the National Environmental Policy Act (NEPA).

-Staff anticipates presenting the Master Plan and associated Program EIR to the County Board of Supervisors for approval in late spring of 2018.
+Staff anticipates presenting the Master Plan and associated Program EIR to the County Board of Supervisors for approval in 2018.
 The timing of implementation/construction of individual elements relies on securing local, state, and/or federal funding.
 Updates on the Master Plan process are available on the County’s website (www.PalomarAirportMP.com)